Skip to content

 Invest in meeting management software that provides utilization metrics on how spaces are being used, which spaces are the most popular, what kind of equipment drives usage, and other statistics that will help you figure out what accessories will help maximize lesser-used spaces—whether that’s the aforementioned video conference software, smart boards or in-room meeting displays to improve the attendee experience.

 Implementing meeting management technology can be a big project, but it doesn’t have to be a total pain in the IT department.
+Additionally, consider involving your employees in the process.
+Seek feedback on the types of equipment and features they believe would enhance their meeting experiences.

-If you’re still not sure exactly which meeting management tool is a good fit for your enterprise organization, we’ve got a guide for that, too.
+If you’re still not sure exactly which meeting management tool is a good fit for your organization, we’ve got a guide for that, too.
 If you’re using Microsoft 365, Outlook, Microsoft Exchange, Microsoft Teams, or Microsoft Bookings; AskCody can help you take control of every dimension of the meeting experience to finally achieve everything you have always wanted to accomplish with your Microsoft suite.

 The Better way to Meeting Management